gotchoices/wyseman/doc/DOCS.md

-# This file will serve as a tracking file for the project of documenting wyseman
+# This file will serve as a tracking file for the project of documenting wyseman, AI assisted

 ## Goal
 - Create a comprehensive set of markdown documents in the doc folder